 1. Focus on specific audiences

 One way to fully take advantage of your advertising campaign is to target specific audiences.
-You can do this by creating custom audiences for your ads.
+You can do this by creating custom audiences for your Google ads.

 If you're using a Google Ads account, you can do this by segmenting your audiences.
 For example, you can target people who have visited your website in the past 30 days.